 If you were to incinerate your laptop on a forest-green Coleman campstove, run your iPhone over with a rotary blade push mower, and punt your Kindle through your 72” Flat screen in a fit of Howard Beal-worthy rage I certainly couldn’t (and wouldn’t) blame you….”

-“Smokebox started innocently enough many months back with a simple e-mail exchange between myself and fellow smokeboxer Marc Covert…he came upon an article in Salon Magazine that was written by Ira Robbins…in it he coined a phrase that was to forever change the way I articulated my disconnection with contemporary consumer culture.
-Referring to Iggy Pop & The Stooges as ‘pollution-fueled mutants,’ Robbins unveiled a description so perfect, yet so profound that it stopped me in my tracks-a coarse and simple phrase, conceptually springloaded, hinting at menace and heroism in the same terse nod.”
+“Smokebox started innocently enough many months back with a simple e-mail exchange between myself and fellow smokeboxer Marc Covert…he came upon an article in Salon Magazine that was written by Ira Robbins…in it he coined a phrase that was to alter the way I articulated my disconnection with contemporary consumer culture.
+Referring to Iggy Pop & The Stooges as ‘pollution-fueled mutants,’ Robbins unveiled a description perfect, yet so uncanny in its accuracy that it stopped me in my tracks-a coarse and simple phrase, conceptually spring-loaded, hinting at menace and heroism in the same terse nod.”

 Well, there you have it, the lead salvo of “Pollution-Fueled What?,” the essay/rant that started it all for Smokebox in Issue no. 1/October 2000, only now that I’ve reached issue no. 59, it’s been many more than many months back.
 It’s been ten years now, much to my amazement, since we first sputtered to life as an internet-only, noncommercial e-zine of “pollution-fueled commentary.”
 There’s been a whole lotta water under that bridge since then, more than I can honestly say I grasp even today, and the temptation was there to simply run another issue, letting the anniversary slip by unannounced the way I fervently wish my own milestones would – quietly, sans fuss.